fucksophie/neptune-plugins/README.md

 # [Tidal Neptune](https://github.com/Inrixia/neptunectl/releases/tag/latest) Plugins
+(this repo is unofficial with unofficial fixes, do not use it if you don't know what you're doing!)
 This is a repository containing plugins I have made for the [Tidal Neptune Client](https://github.com/Inrixia/neptunectl/releases/tag/latest).

 Want to chat, ask questions or hang out?
 Join the discord! **[discord.gg/jK3uHrJGx4](https://discord.gg/jK3uHrJGx4)**